maxelbo/vodabuk/README.md

 ## Overview

-Vödabuk is a Volapük dictionary application tha provides an easy-to-use interface to explore the Volapük language.
+[Vödabuk](https://vodabuk.com) is a Volapük dictionary application created for the International Volapük Society.
+It provides an easy-to-use interface to explore the Volapük language.

-## Acknowledgements
+## Sources

-The dictionary is based on the work of the late Ralph Midgley.
+The English dictionary is based on the combined works of the late Ralph Midgley.